ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 Minimizing the negative log-likelihood is equivalent to likelihood maximization.
 In our case, the likelihood maximization maximizes the similarity between  the distribution over our training data $P(x \mid z)$ and our parametrized approximation.

-[Section 5.1 of the Deep Learning textbook](http://www.deeplearningbook.org/) shows that for a Gaussian approximation, maximizing the log-likelihood is equivalent to minimizing mean square error ($\mathbf{MSE}$):
+[Section 5.1 of Deep Learning (Goodfellow, Benjio & Courville)](http://www.deeplearningbook.org/) shows that for a Gaussian approximation, maximizing the log-likelihood is equivalent to minimizing mean square error ($\mathbf{MSE}$):

 $$\mathbf{MSE} = \frac{1}{n} \sum \Big[ \mid \mid x' - x \mid \mid \Big]^{2} $$